0xDegenDeveloper/GoL2/README.md

 ## Overview <a name="overview"></a>

 An implementation of Conway's Game of Life as a contract on StarkNet, written in Cairo, with an interactive element.
+Originally written in Cairo 0 and now migrated to Cairo 1; for more details about this migration see [here](./MIGRATION.md#overview).

 Players can alter the state of the game, affecting the future of the simulation.
 People may create interesting states or coordinate with others to achieve some